 But watch out.
 Your essay isn’t only about you.

 The real hero is your reader.
 Even if you use your essay to share a personal story, your main aim is to educate and inspire your reader.
-The main body of the posts gives readers guidance, and your final paragraph encourages and inspires your readers by addressing them directly:
+The main body of the posts gives readers guidance, and your closing paragraph encourages and inspires your readers by addressing them directly:

 Web readers are busy.